TheCatRiX/webos-ssap-web/README.md

 Demo
 ----

-Demo app in `index.html` can be used to preview current screen contents and perform basic remote control (arrow keys, enter = OK, escape = Back, home = Home, end = Exit)
+Demo app in `index.html` can be used to preview current screen contents, save them when stopped and perform basic remote control (arrow keys, enter = OK, escape = Back, home = Home, end = Exit)